hoangducthuong/hoangducthuong.github.io/research/index.md

 _Definition of me: Big Bang theory, Inflation, Cosmic Microwaves Background, Transision Edge Sensor (TES), Cryogenics system, Magnetic fields and star formation, Dust polarization_

 ---
-# My research is specialized into Simulation, Data analysis, and Instrumentation
+# Research topics are classified into Simulation, Data analysis, and Instrumentation
 I have contributed to several Cosmic Microwave Background (CMB) projects such as LiteBIRD, QUBIC, SO, CMB-S4, Planck.
 The future CMB projects aim to measure polarization sagnal that imprint primordial gravitational waves from the Early Universe of the Big Bang theory.

 Recently I am curious in roles magnetic fields and star formation processes.